 Chicago-born filmmaker Michael Mann’s first theatrical release, THIEF, starred James Caan and featured an undeniable neon-drenched style and an excellent score by Tangerine Dream.
-His next feature was the supernatural thriller THE KEEP, which most people consider Michael Mann’s version of a horror film, and while THE KEEP is excellent, one could argue that 1986’s MANHUNTER is a more terrifying piece.
+His next feature was the supernatural thriller THE KEEP, which most people consider Michael Mann’s version of a horror film, and while THE KEEP is certainly creepy and weird, 1986’s MANHUNTER is a more terrifying piece.

 MANHUNTER features another Chicago boy and early Michael Mann associate (he had a walk-on role in THIEF), William Petersen as Detective Will Graham, a former F.B.I. profiler brought out of an early retirement by his old boss, Jack Crawford (Dennis Farina) to help capture a new serial killer on the loose whom the press has nicknamed “The Tooth Fairy” (Tom Noonan).
 In order to get into the mind of “The Tooth Fairy”, Graham must consult Dr. Hannibal Lecktor, an incarcerated mass murderer who Graham captured before his retirement.
 Graham must delve into dark parts of his mind and soul if he’s going to catch “The Tooth Fairy” before he claims another family of victims.

 What follows is one of the slickest, smartest and coolest crime thrillers of the 1980s.
 This film is arguably Michael Mann’s masterpiece; it is an amalgamation of all of Mann’s best qualities distilled into a lean, mean two hours.
 MANHUNTER represents Michael Mann in the role of the director as auteur, perhaps more vividly than he has ever been since.